ChenQiang-CN/a301_2020/notebooks/week12/week12_topics.md

     - For Wednesday: Read this [mission description](https://cloudsat.atmos.colostate.edu/mission/) and [instrument description](https://cloudsat.atmos.colostate.edu/instrument)

-s    - Modify {ref}`heating-rate-profile` so that you calculate and store the
+    - For next Monday:

-          temperature profile as a function of time by computing
+      - Modify {ref}`heating-rate-profile` so that you calculate and store the temperature profile as a function of time by computing

           $$
           T(t + \Delta t) = T(t) + \frac{dT}{dz} \Delta t
           $$

         for each level, integrating forward in 1 hour timesteps $\Delta t$ until the atmosphere's temperature profile stops changing.
+(We'll turn this into an animation)

       - Write out a geotiff and png file for your Modis level2 water vapor retrieval from {ref}`assign5asol`, changing the crs given by `swath_def.compute_optimal_bb_area` (which is specfic to your particular scene) to a new laea projection with a central latitude and longitude and bounding box that could work for multiple scenes.
 That is, write out a new geotiff that uses pyresample with a new  crs and and area extent that, instead of looking something like this:

         ```
           dump area definition:
           Area ID: laea_otf
           Description: On-the-fly laea area
           Projection: {'datum': 'WGS84', 'lat_0': '39.4580671712606',
             'lon_0': '-121.464976619873',
             'no_defs': 'None', 'proj': 'laea', 'type': 'crs',
             'units': 'm', 'x_0': '0', 'y_0': '0'}
           Number of columns: 499
           Number of rows: 448
           Area extent: (-1238434.2527, -1155685.6368, 1529176.4655, 1278445.1434)

           x and y pixel dimensions in meters:
           5546.3140647124765
           5433.327634487678
         ```

         using the laea projection, but with
         a `lat_0` and `lon_0` of -121 deg E and 39 deg N. and and an area extent that corresponds to corner latitudes and longitudes that need to be specified to at most 3 decimal places.
         (although the transformed corner x,y values in laea coords will still require 11 digits to specify)